Main image: Multiple deep taper burn marks on the oak door to the nave at St Mary the Virgin & All Saints, Boxley, Kent

 Case Study #4: Donnington –le-Heath, Leicestershire.

-In 2016 Alison Fearn made an examination of the assemblage of burn marks – along with other graffiti marks and symbols – which had been made onto the building fabric at Donnington-le-Heath Manor, Leicestershire.
-Most notable was the sheer quantity of taper burn marks of a distinctive ‘hollow-bowl’ shape.
-There existed clear spatial patterning within the greater density or concentrations on the first floor; focusing on doorways relating to the west wings and on the timber frame that divided the ‘public’ from ‘private’ spaces.
-Finally, the interrogation of the data highlighted the greater concentrations associated in proximity to the bedchambers.
-Interestingly, Fearn has put forward a case for the burning to be a ‘gendered activity’ based upon the historic role of the female within the household and her access to the various locations within the building.
-Her research has added an interesting new line of enquiry to the current research agenda (Fearn 2017: 92-102).
+In 2016 Alison Fearn made an examination of the assemblage of burn marks – along with other graffiti and symbols – which had been made onto the building fabric at Donnington-le-Heath Manor, Leicestershire.
+Most notable was the sheer quantity of taper burn marks in a distinctive ‘hollow-bowl’ shape.
+There existed clear spatial patterning with the greater concentration of marks on the first floor; focusing on or around doorways leading to the west wing and on the timber frame that divided public spaces from ‘private’ ones.
+Finally, the interrogation of the data highlighted a greater concentration in proximity to the bedchambers.
+Based upon these results, Fearn has forwarded the case for the burning to be a ‘gendered activity’ when considering the historic role of the female within the household and their access to the various locations within the building.
+Her research has added an interesting new line of enquirey to the current research agenda (Fearn 2017: 92-102).

-As part of the discussion she returned to Easton’s idea that the rituals of Twelfth Night might hold a clue to some of the ritual activity.
+As part of the discussion, Fearn returned to Easton’s idea that the rituals of Twelfth Night might hold a clue to some of the ritual activity.
 Whilst perusing Thomas Kirchmaier’s, ‘Christmas of Old in Germany’ she noted the passage which seemed to at least allude to applying taper burns:

 ‘Another takes the loaf, whom all the rest do follow here,